-The following evaluation criteria are used for pre-applications.
+The following evaluation criteria are used for the applications.

 1. Importance and/or relevance and applicability of proposed project to the program goals (25%): Reviewers will assess the extent to which there is intrinsic value in the proposed work and/or relevance to NOAA, Federal (other than NOAA), regional, state, or local activities.
 For this competition, reviewers will assess whether the proposal demonstrates the need for the proposed coral reef management activity to fill gaps in the country/region.
-Reviewers will assess the extent to which the project would fulfill and advance the Program Objectives and Program Priorities in Section I of this FFO and the extent to which the project is likely to yield information or data that will directly influence decision making and management.
-All applications should address at least one of the four goals, i.e., 1, 2, 3, and/or 4 of the International Strategy; however, proposals that address multiple goals of the Strategy will more effectively meet this evaluation criterion.
+Reviewers will assess the extent to which the project would fulfill and advance the Strategic Plan-2018 and Program Priorities in Section I.B of this NOFO and the extent to which the project is likely to yield information or data that will directly influence decision making and management.

 2. Technical/scientific merit (20%): Reviewers will assess the extent to which the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-Reviewers will assess the extent to which the proposed approach would be effective in fulfilling Program Objectives and Program Priorities in Section I of this FFO.
+Reviewers will assess the extent to which the proposed approach would be effective in fulfilling the Strategic Plan-2018 and Program Priorities in Section I.B of this NOFO.
 For this competition, reviewers will assess whether the proposal demonstrates coordination with applicable ongoing local, regional, and international coral reef management activities.